Integrated Scanning. Send commands to Kofax Express from your own software application.

 CaptureBites™ Commander is a tool to send commands to Kofax Express.

-With CaptureBites Commander you can develop your own scan front end or integrate scanner and Kofax Express controls in your own software application.
+With CaptureBites Commander you can develop your own scan front-end or integrate scanner and Kofax Express controls in your own software application.

-Build your own Scan Wizard so anyone can scan without training.
+For example, using the Commander Tool, you can develop your own Scan Wizard so anyone can scan without training.